calvinckho/capacitor-jitsi-meet/ios/README.md

     i.
 Pods -> Targets -> Capacitor -> Build Settings -> Swift Language Version -> Swift 5
 ```

+8. Add keys `NSCameraUsageDescription` and `NSMicrophoneUsageDescription` to Info.plist with a description on how your app uses Camera and Microphone.

-8. In order for app to properly work in the background, select the "audio" and "voip" background modes.
+9. In order for app to properly work in the background, select the "audio" and "voip" background modes.

 ```
 <key>UIBackgroundModes</key>